 Straps can be put to a very good use during front squats.
 If you wrap a pair of straps around the bar, you can use them as handles.
 Observe the pictures below for further clarification.

 Note: The images above are from the article:

 This method offers more bar stability compared to the regular cross-over style and is particularly good if you want to do front squats for high reps.

-You can perform different mobility and flexibility exercises in order to make your wrists more flexible so that you can assume proper position during front squats.
-For ideas consult the video by John Cortese below.
+You can perform mobility and flexibility exercises to make your wrists more flexible.
+For ideas consult the video by John Cortese.

-Even if you do everything correctly during front squats, it’s still pretty easy to strain your wrists.
-This is why quite often people will use wrists wrapping during front squats even if everything is just fine.
-Make sure that your wrist wraps do not restrict the blood flow of the joints.
+Even if you do everything correctly, it’s still pretty easy to strain your wrists.
+This is why people often use wrists wraps during front squats.
+Make sure that your wrist wraps do not restrict the blood flow to the area.

-The front squat is a great device that will allow you to front squat safely without much stress on your wrist, arms and shoulders.
-You can even use it for Zercher squats.
+The front squat harness is a great device that will allow you to front squat safely without extra stress on your wrists, arms and shoulders.
+You can use it for Zercher squats too.